-Applicants must have a bachelor’s degree from an accredited institution in the U.S. or proof of an equivalent degree/training at a foreign institution, a grade point average (GPA) no lower than B (3.0 in a 4.0 system) in the last 60 hours of coursework for a BS/BA degree, a graduate Record Examination score (GRE) for the combined verbal and quantitative portions, and three letters of recommendation attesting to the applicant’s readiness for graduate level studies.
+Applicants must have a bachelor’s degree from an accredited institution in the U.S. or proof of an equivalent degree/training at a foreign institution, a grade point average (GPA) no lower than B (3.0 in a 4.0 system) in the last 60 hours of coursework for a BS/BA degree, and three letters of recommendation attesting to the applicant’s readiness for graduate level studies.
 A general test of the Graduate Record Examination (GRE) is strongly encouraged but not required.

-International applicants from countries where English is not the native language must earn a satisfactory score on the Test of English as a Foreign Language (TOEFL) (usual minimum of 68 is typical).
+International applicants from countries where English is not the native language must earn a satisfactory score on the Test of English as a Foreign Language (TOEFL) (usual minimum of 84 is typical).
 A 6.5 on the academic version of the International English Language Testing System (IELTS) may also apply.

-The Health Science Center is designated as an Hispanic-Serving Institution by the U.S. Department of Education.
-Thus, the Health Science Center and the Department of Microbiology, Immunology & Molecular Genetics have a long history of recruiting and retaining underrepresented racial/ethnic minority students into our programs.
+The UT Health San Antonio is designated as a Hispanic-Serving Institution by the U.S. Department of Education.
+Thus, the UT Health SA and the Department of Microbiology, Immunology & Molecular Genetics have a long history of recruiting and retaining students from groups underrepresented in the biomedical sciences into our programs.